arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 The structure comprises two elements, where PLC IDE defines Opta™ with connectivity settings and designed tasks; while IoT Cloud processes information exchange with the Arduino layer of the PRO solution devices.

-TODO Create a new image for explaining the structure
+TODO Create a new image for explaining the overall structure - follow the image below

 ![PLC IDE with Cloud Support Structure](assets/plc-ide-cloud-structure.png)